Food Safety

 Advancing Restaurant and Food Safety

-Audits by third parties verify that key food safety standards and procedures are conducted in all restaurants.
-Follow-up visits by third-party and internal staff are in place to assure findings are corrected and improvements implemented.
-To ensure audits are robust, we host calibration sessions with approved third-party auditing firms and look for enhancement of standard.
+Audits by third parties help the Company verify that key food safety standards and procedures are conducted in McDonald’s restaurants.
+Follow-up visits by third-party and internal staff are used to help ensure findings are corrected and necessary improvements are implemented.
+To help ensure that audits are robust, we host calibration sessions with third-party auditing firms.

 Embedding Technology

-We are constantly seeking ways to integrate food safety requirements into equipment designs, leveraging modern technology to support automation.
-This helps improve food safety and quality, while facilitating operational data integration.
+We seek ways to integrate food safety requirements into equipment designs, leveraging modern technology to help support automation.
+This can help improve food safety and quality, while also facilitating operational data integration.

-For example, we started implementing our Digital Food Safety (DFS) initiative in our restaurants, reaching 88% by end of 2022.
-DFS is an initiative comprising several phases to digitize food safety tasks in restaurants.
-It simplifies restaurant food safety management while mitigating risk by implementing digital systems.
+For example, we started implementing a Digital Food Safety (DFS) initiative in McDonald’s restaurants globally in 2017.
+DFS comprises several phases to digitize food safety tasks in restaurants, helping to simplify restaurant food safety management and mitigate risk.

 Evaluation and Intervention